beynar/syncrostate/README.md

 - Synchronized across clients
 - Validated against the schema

-Once created, you can use the state like a regular Svelte state: mutate it, bind it, use mutative array methods, etc.
+Once created, you can use the state like a regular Svelte state: mutate it, bind it, use mutative methods, etc.

 ```svelte
 <script>